 Tag: adaptive sports

+April is Occupational Therapy (OT) month and Gillette is highlighting the amazing work our OT team does every day to help our patients increase their independence with daily activities.
 Gillette is one of the only pediatric health care centers to have an ArmeoSpring machine.
-It’s a computer-enhanced activity specifically designed for kids who are regaining movement in the arm or hand.
-This robotic exoskeleton is especially useful to assist patients who are building strength as the result of trauma, cerebral palsy, neuromuscular conditions or stroke.
+Our occupational therapists use this robotic exoskeleton to assist patients who are building strength as the result of trauma, cerebral palsy, neuromuscular conditions or stroke.

 Keeping Cool in the Heat

 The recent hot weather and high humidity has everyone looking for ways to keep cool.
 For people who have a disability the heat can pose a serious health concern.The Associate Medical Director of Pediatrics for Gillette Children's Specialty Healthcare, Madeleine Gagnon, MD, has advice to make sure everyone can have fun in the sun.

 Fibular Hemimelia and the Fast, Full Life of Eli Brummond

 April 14 was a rainy night at Target Field, but the rain didn’t stop the thousands in attendance from rising to their feet to cheer as Eli Brummond, 11, flew towards home plate.
 He was moving fast enough that you wouldn’t necessarily notice at first.
 Eli’s left leg is missing from just below his knee and he wears a prosthesis.

 Therapeutic Recreation Provides Guidance for Activities for Children Who Have Disabilities

 Rolling over, crawling.
 The first words, the first steps, the first bike ride.
 These actions seem small individually, but many serve as formative moments that represent individual progress.
 They’re the signs that we’re moving forward and the experiences we remember.
 However, for many of the patients and families at Gillette Children’s Specialty Healthcare, these milestones are often delayed—if they happen at all.